sunishsurendrank/Notes/ReadME.md

   - How to secure Jenkins
   - How to move Jenkins from one server to another server

+- AzureDevOps
+  - How to check the pod status from the pipeline
+  - How to create a custom build agent
+  - How to use environmnets in the azure pipline
+  - How to use secret file in azure pipeline

 - SonarQube

 - Linux